Muhammad al-Jawad: Personal life

 Similar to his predecessors, al-Jawad lived modestly and gave to the poor generously, according to Dwight M. Donaldson.
 Baghestani adds that al-Jawad gave charity at the beginning of every month and interceded with the officials on behalf of the people.
 His arranged marriage in 215 AH (830) to Umm al-Fadl did not result in any children.
 There are other indications that this marriage was not particularly felicitous, including reports that she complained to al-Ma'mun about her marriage, specifically about her husband taking a concubine, but the caliph rejected her complaint.
 Umm al-Fadl is also commonly held responsible in Shia sources for the death of al-Jawad in 220 AH (835) by poisoning.
-Ali al-Hadi, the successor of al-Jawad, was born to Samana, a freed slave (umm walad) of Moroccan origin, circa 212 AH (828).
+Ali al-Hadi, the successor of al-Jawad, was born to Samana, a freed slave (umm walad) of Maghrebian (North African) origin, circa 212 AH (828).
 Other children of al-Jawad were Musa al-Mubarraqa and two or four daughters.
 In some genealogical books, other sons have been named but there is no mention of them in the earliest sources.
 The daughters of al-Jawad are named differently in the sources.
 Here, al-Mufid gives the names Fatima and Amama, while the biographical source Dala'il al-imama lists Khadija, Hakima, and Umm Kulthum.
 The Sunni theologian Fakhr Razi adds Behjat and Barihe to these names, saying that none of them left any descendants.
 The children of al-Jawad were all born to Samana.

+Personal life and Family

+Classical genealogical consensus

+According to mainstream Shi'i and Sunni biographical works, including Shaykh al-Mufid's Kitab al-Irshad, Muhammad al-Jawad had four primary children—two sons and two daughters—all borne by his wife, Samana al-Maghribiyya (a freed slave mother or Umm walad):